-NO, our tins have a internal coating made of BPA NI (comply with Art.
+NO, they do not contain BPA.
+Our tins have a internal coating made of BPA NI (comply with Art.
 3 of Regulation .
 EC No. 1935/2004).
 BPA NI coatings have not been manufactured from materials known to contain Bispherol A or BADGE, BFDGE, NOGE, or any Bisphenol A, M, S, B, AP, AF,F.

 Organic dog food it the top versus Commercial dog food that is the most cheap as is produced with by products of meat and vegetables, highly processed at high temperature, normally a great amount of artificial elements are added e.g. vitamins as the base food has lost most of his nutritional value.
 “Natural” and “Organic” then are two separate classes.
 They are both better than the typical commercial pet food but they require distinction from each other.
 Companies who use the “natural” term have more flexibility than going “organic” as organic is certified and the animals are free range, no antibiotics or growth hormones are used, in other words, organic foods are always natural, but natural foods may not necessarily be organic.

-Organic (bio) ingredients and recipes are thoroughly checked and certified by outside authorities in our case we have the European and German certification BIO, to ensure they are completely pure and have no harmful additives in and are free from toxic pesticides.
+Organic (bio) ingredients and recipes are thoroughly checked and certified by outside authorities in our case we have the German and Irish (EU conform) BIO certifications, to ensure they are completely pure and have no harmful additives in and are free from toxic pesticides, growth hormones, antibiotics.
 Organic farming is also the kindest to the environment and to livestock welfare.

 Because the cost and range of the ingredients we use is 100% Organic, some of those ingredients can be up to 20 times the cost of ingredients issued from extensive farming.
-Watch out and always read the label as some brands have only a few product that are Organic and then claim that their brand is all organic.
+Watch out and always read the label as some brands have only a few ingredients that are Organic and then claim that their brand is all organic.
+Look out for the certification to be sure your product is really Organic.

-Yes our meat as our fruits, vegetables and oils are 100% certified organic.
+Yes our meat as our fruits, vegetables and oils are 100% certified organic by BIO in Germany and ORGANIC TRUST in Ireland.

 NO, we don’t test on animals!